Azure Functions Rest API Example C#

 }

-Now lets rebuild and run the Project.
-You can able to see the all the Azure Functions ran sucessfully.
+Now, let us rebuild and run the Project.
+You can see that all the Azure Functions ran successfully.

 CreateProduct: [POST] http://localhost:7071/api/product